 How to inflate a paraglider?

 To fly your paraglider, you must inflate the wing or sail.
-This is possible thanks to the wind, using two different methods.
+This is possible thanks to the wind, mandatory for paragliding, using two different methods.
 You can inflate your wing or sail either facing or facing away from the glider.
 Each method has its advantages and disadvantages.

 Inflating with your back to the glider